CarlotaMG/corkwing_wrasse/chapter1_rnaseq/README.md

 # Chapter 1: Transcriptome assembly and temperature-dependent gene expression

-This chapter focuses on de novo transcriptome assembly and temperature-dependent gene expression in *Symphodus melops* from southern and western origins in Norway and their hybrids, based on RNA-seq data.
+This chapter focuses on transcriptome assembly and temperature-dependent gene expression in *Symphodus melops* from southern and western Norwegian populations and their hybrids, based on RNA-seq data.
 Individuals were experimentally exposed to three temperature treatments (12°C, 15°C, and 18°C) to assess transcriptional responses, local adaptation, and hybrid misregulation.

 Transcript extraction is organized into three tiers to capture different aspects of temperature response and divergence: